 The course may contain up to three main components:

-The degree requires completion of one of the majors listed under 'Areas of study'.
+Students must complete the honours-level requirements outlined for one of the disciplines listed under 'Areas of study'.

 The honours degree of Bachelor of Commerce